1. Tampa Bay Rays: Tim Beckham, SS, Griffin HS, Griffin, Ga.

-4. Baltimore Orioles: Brian Matusz, LHP, University of San Diego
+4. Baltimore Orioles: Aaron Crow, RHP, University of Missouri

 5. San Francisco Giants: Buster Posey, C, Florida State

 If the Rays don't take him and the Pirates take Alvarez, this is the next place Posey can end up.
-The Giants supposedly are leaning bat even if Posey's gone, with Smoak and Skipworth beings possibilities.
-If Matusz is around, they might discuss going in that direction, but they'll be pleased as punch to get the FSU catcher.
+The Giants supposedly are leaning toward a bat even if Posey's gone, with Smoak and Skipworth being possibilities.
+If Matusz were around, they might discuss going in that direction, but they'll be pleased as punch to get the FSU catcher.

 Last week's projection: Posey